CodeMaxx/CodeMaxx.github.io/_posts/2016-05-31-writeup-overthewire-bandit-level00.md

 writeup: true
 points:
 ctf_category: Wargame
-description: "Bandit Level 0 → 1: logging into SSH and reading a file with cat"
+description: "Logging into SSH and reading a file with cat"
 ---

 > **Level goal:** The password for the next level is stored in a file called **readme** located in the home directory.
 Use this password to log into bandit1 using SSH.
 Whenever you find a password for a level, use SSH to log into that level and continue the game.